blakevanlan/restless/README.md

 * `multipart` If set the data passed will be formated as `multipart/form-encoded`.
 See multipart example below.
 Defaults to `false`.
 * `client` A http.Client instance if you want to reuse or implement some kind of connection pooling.
 Defaults to empty.
 * `followRedirects` If set will recursively follow redirects.
 Defaults to `true`.
+* `callback` A callback function can be supplied in the options.
+This is an alternative to passing the callback function as the last parameter to any of the above methods.
+Note: This is the only way to use a callback function if you are using the `request` function direct.

 Example usage